anurag698/fort-knox-exchange/FEATURES.md

 - **Modular Trading Layout**: A multi-panel layout (`/trade/[marketId]`) that includes an advanced chart, order book, recent trades feed, and order management panels.
 - **Market Selection**: A searchable popover in the header allows users to easily switch between different trading pairs (e.g., BTC-USDT, ETH-USDT).
 - **Real-Time Data Feeds**:
-    - **Order Book**: Live bid and ask walls with depth visualization, streamed directly via WebSocket.
+    - **Order Book**: Live bid and ask walls with depth visualization, streamed directly via WebSocket from sources like MEXC.
     - **Recent Trades**: A real-time feed of the latest market trades for the selected pair.
 - **Order Forms**: Tabbed forms for placing **Market** and **Limit** orders.
 Includes a percentage slider to quickly select order size based on available balance.
 - **Balance Display**: A dedicated panel shows the user's available balances for the base and quote assets of the current market.